 World Baton Twirling Championship Highlights

-The first Canadian Team Trials was held in Saskatoon, Saskatchewan in May 1980 and the following athletes represented our country at the first WBTF World Championships held in Spokane, Washington in August 1980:
+The first Canadian Team Trials was held in Saskatoon, Saskatchewan in May 1980 and the following athletes represented our country at the first WBTF World Championships held in Seattle, Washington in August 1980:

 • Junior Women – Susan Irwin, Krista Young, Lucinda McMaster